Tell us a few words about how it all started?

-As soon as I announced that I know how to make a website small orders began to arrive.
+As soon as I announced that I knew how to make a website, small orders began to arrive.
 And so it went.
 Over time I realized that if I wanted to build a company and not do freelancing, I had to learn how to sell, attract employees, etc.

 How was the name ARTJOKER born?

 It's a classic story about how it's not the name that matters, but your product.
 Back then I worked with a friend and during cold calls we had to say a name.
 A letter A, and catchy - so ARTJOKER was born and quickly caught on.

 What is the company today?

 Today the company employs more than 100 people, we are engaged in software product development, their promotion, as well as technological consulting.
 One of the distinctive features of the company today is its own products for the ecommerce and fintech markets.
 Our clients are companies that make money online and are constantly developing their technical platforms.

 Today the geography of our clients is 50/50 Ukrainian and Western business.
 We cannot be called an outsourcing company, because we have been working on the Ukrainian market for a long time and have an impressive portfolio of Ukrainian clients.

 Today everyone is looking for American clients and working "for the West.
 Do you regret not concentrating purely on outsourcing?